robotecht/Fusion360-Scripts/README.md

 ## Repo Summary
 1. **LogarthmicSpiral** - Generates a 2D logarithmic spiral in Fusion 360 using the polar equation
+1. **VoronoiPattern** - Generates closed-loop Voronoi regions in Fusion 360 using a grid-based approximation method

 ## Prerequisites